 One day, I walked home from school with her and as we passed by the Catholic church she explained to me that she was both Catholic and Nazarene.
 Which, if you’re in 10-years-old and it’s 1977, and your parents don’t speak English is totally possible.

 Generation X is one of the last generations to grow up with the big department store catalogs.
 We always had three including Sears and Montgomery Ward, which sold First Communion dresses.
 I drooled over the pages of the little girls dressed up to look like little brides.
-I wanted one of those outfits so bad if for no other reason that to play dress-up and pretend I was getting married.
+I wanted one of those outfits so bad if for no other reason than to play dress-up and pretend I was getting married.
 Mostly, I wanted to have a First Communion like Jenny had in 1978.
 I wanted that day on the calendar to mark my journey as a follower of Jesus Christ.
 I wanted the veil and the wine and the party.
-But, my dad would have none of that.
-And, who could blame him?
-He was a Nazarene minister.
+But, my dad was a Nazarene minister and he would have none of that.

-My journey in the Catholic faith has been a long road and I’ve walked slower than most, and I’m not there yet, and who knows if I ever will be.
-But, that is a post for another day.
-A post about how much I miss the little Nazarene churches of my childhood.
+My journey in the Catholic faith has been a long road…but, that is a post for another day.
+A post about how much I miss the little churches of my childhood.
 The old parishioners and their farms.
-The Fousts from Havana, Kansas and The Browns from East Texas.
+The Fousts from Havana, Kansas, and The Browns from East Texas.
 I miss the brown eggs they brought us.
 The raw milk they served.
 The mason jars filled with pickled fruit.